nya3jp/tast/docs/test_dependencies.md

     (scripts, daemons) installed and configured appropriately.
 *   `iwlwifi_rescan` - Ability to remove/rescan WiFi PCI device when the
     hardware becomes non-responsive.
+*   `legacy_video_decoder` - Whether the [media::VideoDecoder]-based video decoder
+    implementation is not supported/enabled, hence using the legacy one.
 *   `lock_core_pattern` - Ability to lock down |core_pattern| from further
     modifications.
 *   `memfd_create` - memfd_create function implemented in the kernel.